person in white long sleeve shirt holding black and white dices

 There are lots of science lessons on the Lego site that while designed for use with the Spike or BricQ learning kits, can be modified to use without the motor/ coding aspects to generate alternate science lessons:

 Splitting lessons like this allows home educators to generate two blocks of science-focused Lego time.
-Repeating the lesson a second time, focusing on the robotics instructions, learner-builders are repeating the previous physics class: a good way for learners to solidify knowledge.
+Repeating the lesson a second time, focusing on the robotics instructions, learner-builders are repeating the previous physics class: repetition is one of the best ways for learners to solidify knowledge.

 Lego Education